 The dye patterns are suble tonals or analogous colors, which lend themselves particularly well to showing off your intricate lace or cable patterns, while still delivering the eye candy we yarnies crave!
 The goal is to consistently offer worsted and fingering weight yarns in both superwash and non-superwash fibers, with breed-specific, small-mill yarns offered as often as possible.
 These are special yarns you can’t get anywhere else!

 Back Yard Sky: Spring Snow

-This pic was taken the morning after a snowstorm.
+This pic was taken from my back porch on the morning after a snowstorm.
 One of the many things I love about Colorado weather is that we see a lot of blue sky and sun—and this sky as a backdrop to a snowscape makes me stop in my tracks and say ‘whoa!’
-And, yes, this is my view from the back yard.
 This colorway has delicate sky blues and the slightest hint of purple in the clouds, along with the dark and light in the evergreen, with a layer of white in between.

 Sylvan Lake Sunset